gipplab/acst/README.md

 ![Overview of wireshark](https://github.com/ag-gipp/acst/blob/main/graphics/Wireshark_ov.png?raw=true)

-and select docker (docker0) to see all containers.
+and select docker (docker0) to see the traffic of all containers.
 Then you can filter for a specific container (e.g. the one that executes a "get").
-To get only IPFS relevant, it can be advantageous to filter by port 4001 and IP (example):
+To show only IPFS relevant packages, it can be advantageous to filter by port 4001 and the IP of one container (example):

     ip.addr == 172.17.0.2 && tcp.port eq 4001

 ![Data of wireshark](https://github.com/ag-gipp/acst/blob/main/graphics/wireshark_data.png?raw=true)

 Now you can filter even further or sort e.g. by length of the packages.
-At the bottom right you can also read the number of packages displayed.
+At the bottom right you can also see the number of packages displayed.

 ### Results